Netflix/hollow/docs/getting-started.md

 consumer.triggerRefresh();

 UniqueKeyIndex<Movie, Integer> idx = Movie.uniqueIndex(consumer);
+consumer.addRefreshListener(idx);  // tell index to listen for consumer updates
 ```

 This index can be held in memory and then used in conjunction with the generated Hollow API to retrieve Movie records by